Types of Admission

 2. Conditionally — a student who meets the general requirements for admission to graduate study, but fails to satisfy one or more of the special requirements for admission to a particular program.
 This is a temporary classification, and must be changed as soon as the specified conditions are satisfied.
 Most graduate students will be limited to 12 graduate credit hours unless they are unconditionally admitted to a graduate program.

 3. Unclassified — a student who meets the requirements for admission to graduate study, but does not wish to work toward a graduate program.
 Students admitted as unclassified will not be permitted to take more than 12 hours in any one program.
-Students should note that no more than 12 semester hours of graduate credit earned as an unclassified student may later be applied toward a program upon admission to that program, and only then at the discretion of the advisor and the Associate Vice President.
+Students should note that no more than 12 credit hours of graduate credit earned as an unclassified student may later be applied toward a program upon admission to that program, and only then at the discretion of the advisor and the graduate dean.

-4. Attempt to Qualify — a student whose undergraduate GPA is slightly below 2.5, but not less than 2.3 and has met the testing requirement.
-A student so admitted, after completing a maximum of 12 semester hours of graduate work with at least a GPA of 3.0, may be considered for admission to a degree program.
+4. Attempt to Qualify — a student whose undergraduate GPA is below 2.5, and has met the testing requirement and/or other entrance requirement.
+A student so admitted, after completing a maximum of 12 credit hours of graduate work with at least a GPA of 3.0, may be considered for admission to a degree program.

 6. Visiting Student — a student who has been admitted to a graduate program at another institution.
 Such a student may enroll at Morehead State University by submitting an application as a visiting student and paying the $30 application fee.
 The graduate dean or registrar will certify that the student is in good standing and has permission to enroll for graduate work.
 A student can opt to submit an official transcript in lieu of the letter of good standing.